dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ### Running with Visual Studio 2017

 Open the *.csproj* file generated by the `dotnet new` command.
 The required NuGet and npm packages are restored automatically upon project open.
-This restoration process may take up to a few minutes; and, the application is ready to run when it completes.
-Click the green run button or press `Ctrl` + `F5`, and the browser opens to the application's landing page.
+This restoration process may take up to a few minutes, and the application is ready to run when it completes.
+Click the green run button or press `Ctrl + F5`, and the browser opens to the application's landing page.
 The application runs on localhost according to the [runtime configuration mode](#runtime-config-mode).

 <a name="app-testing"></a>